nndeploy/.github/profile/README.md

 ## Introduction

-nndeploy is dedicated to providing enterprises and independent developers with powerful,easy-to-use,high-performance,and mainstream-compatible model inference and deployment solutions.
+nndeploy is an end-to-end model inference and deployment framework.
+It aims to provide users with a powerful, easy-to-use, high-performance, and mainstream framework compatible model inference and deployment experience.

 ## Contact Us

-- If you are interested in our products, or have any questions or suggestions, please feel free to contact us anytime.
+- nndeploy is currently in its development stage.
+If you are passionate about open source and enjoy tinkering, whether for learning purposes or if you have better ideas, you are welcome to join us.

-- WeChat: titian5566 (Please briefly describe your needs)
+- WeChat: titian5566 (Please briefly introduce yourself when adding WeChat to join the AI Inference Deployment communication group)